Barbara Pit massacre

 The Barbara Pit massacre (Pokol v Barbara rovu, Pokolj u Barbarinom rovu), also known as the Huda Jama massacre, was the mass killing of prisoners of war of Ante Pavelić's NDH Armed Forces and the Slovene Home Guard, as well as civilians, after the end of World War II in Yugoslavia in an abandoned coal mine near Huda Jama, Slovenia.
 More than a thousand prisoners of war and some civilians were executed by the Yugoslav Partisans during May and June 1945, following the Bleiburg repatriations by the British.
 The location of the massacre was then sealed with concrete barriers and discussion about it was forbidden.

 The mass grave site, one of the largest in Slovenia, was first publicly discussed in 1990, after the fall of communism in Yugoslavia.
 A memorial chapel was raised near the entrance to the mine in 1997.
 Investigation of the Barbara Pit mine began in 2008.
 It took several months for workers to remove concrete walls built after the war to seal the cave.
 On 3 March 2009, investigators found 427 unidentified bodies at a ditch in the mine.
 Another 369 corpses were found on the first five meters of a nearby shaft.
 The Barbara Pit mine was subsequently visited by the Croatian and Slovenian political leadership to pay tribute to the victims.
-On 25 October 2017, the Slovenian government announced that the remains of 1,416 victims were exhumed from the site and reburied at the Dobrava memorial park near Maribor.
+On 25 October 2017, the Slovenian government announced that the remains of 1,416 victims were exhumed from the site and reburied at the Dobrava memorial park in Maribor.

 Background

 During World War II, the Barbara Pit mine, a coal mine located 16 km south of the town of Celje, was used by the Germans for coal production.
 The mine was closed in May 1944.

 With the collapse of the Independent State of Croatia (NDH) in May 1945, its Armed Forces, together with other Axis troops, started retreating towards Austria in order to surrender to the British forces.
-On 3 May 1945, The NDH leadership abolished racial laws and intended to seek Western support in fighting Communism.
+On 3 May 1945, the NDH leadership abolished racial laws and intended to seek Western support in fighting Communism.
 On 6 May they sent a request for collaboration with the Allies, which was rejected.
 The Yugoslav Partisans took control of Zagreb, the capital of NDH, on 8 May.
 The retreating columns marched through Slovenia and were accompanied by many civilians.
 By 14 May, several thousand troops were admitted by the British.
 On 15 May, the main column reached the town of Bleiburg, where their surrender was rejected and were repatriated to the Yugoslav Partisans.
 Those that were previously taken into British captivity were returned to Yugoslavia between 18 and 31 May, including around 10,000 Slovene Home Guards.

 The prisoners were subjected to forced marches by the Yugoslav authorities.
 Transit and detention camps were set across Slovenia where a selection was made.
 The OZNA (Department of National Security) issued precise instructions on dealing with prisoners of war.
 An instruction issued on 6 May 1945 by the OZNA stipulated that prisoners were to be liquidated: